ssokolow/rust-cli-boilerplate/README.md

 * Set up [slog](https://github.com/slog-rs/slog) [[1]](https://docs.rs/slog-scope/0.2.2/slog_scope/) as an analogue to the `logging` module from Python stdlib
-* Consider using [just](https://github.com/casey/just) for helper scripting
+* Note the resulting file sizes in "Build Behaviour"
-* Add a table to "Build Behaviour" showing output file sizes
+* Add ready-to-run CI boilerplate, such as a `.travis.yml`
+* Check what effect 32-bit vs. 64-bit musl targeting has on UPXed file size, if any.
+* Investigate commit hooks
 * Gather my custom clap validators into a crate and have this depend on it:

   * Can be parsed as an integer > 0 (eg. number of volumes)